darcien/zdbeam/README.md

 ## Platform Support

 Currently supports macOS only.
-For other platforms, might work with slight changes but are untested.
+For other platforms like Linux or Windows, might work with slight changes but have not been tested.

 ## Prerequisites